PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Azure.md

 **Class library that contains types that define generic event bus services that use Microsoft Azure Service Bus.**

-## About

 This class library is a concrete implementation of the [Primavera.Hydrogen.EventBus](EventBus.Abstractions.md) abstractions that uses [Microsoft Azure Service Bus](https://docs.microsoft.com/pt-pt/azure/service-bus-messaging/service-bus-messaging-overview).

-This document contains explanations and examples on how to consume the class library.

 ## Service options